On the ordering of the Markov numbers: The Markov distance

 \end{corollary} \begin{proof} Consider the arcs $\zg_{AC}^L$ and $\zg_{BD}^L$ given as the left deformations of the diagonals.
 Let $\za_{AB}$ be the arc from $A$ to $B$ defined by following $\zg_{AC}^L$ up to its crossing point with $\zg_{BD}^L$ and then following $\zg_{BD}^L$ up to $B$.
 Similarly, we can define arcs $\za_{BC},\za_{C\!D}$ and $ \za_{D\!A}$ to obtain a curved quadrilateral with corner vertices $A,B,C,D$ that does not contain any other lattice points.
 Then Corollary \ref{lem 11} implies

 The left hand side of this equation is equal to $|AC|\,|BD|$, by definition of the Markov distance, and thus the result follows from Theorem \ref{thm 1}. \end{proof}

-\begin{remark} The Markov distance does not satisfy the triangle inequality because the deformations may create too many crossing points.
+\begin{remark} The Markov distance is a semi-metric but not a metric.
+It does not satisfy the triangle inequality because the deformations may create too many crossing points.
 For example, take the three colinear points $O=(0,0), A=(1,0), B=(2,0)$.
 Then $|OA|=|AB|=1$ but $|OB|=3$, because the deformation $\zg^L_{OB}$ crosses two arcs of the triangulation.
 For a non-colinear example, take $ D=(3,0), C=(1,1)$.
 Then each of the line segments $\ell_{OC}, \ell_{CD}$ crosses exactly one arc of the triangulation, hence $|OC|= |CD|=2$.
 However $|OD|=8$.

 However, there is a variation of the triangle inequality which we shall prove in Section \ref{sect 5}. \end{remark}